seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

  NCORE = 8
 </code></pre>

-Not that positive value of `SCALING` is used, which will simulate negative electric field.
+Note that positive value of `SCALING` is used, which will simulate negative electric field.
 Because PbTiO<sub>3</sub> is ferroelectric, it will induce positive polarization.

 For your `POSCAR`, you cannot use the `CONTCAR` of your non-polar structure without setting `ISYM=0`.
 But since we know that the polarized PbTiO<sub>3</sub> is space group P4mm, we'll circumvent this by altering the `POSCAR` a little bit.
 In general, it is always good to compare your calculation with a trial calculation of `ISYM=0`.